hcl1687/react-band/README.md

 npm run start
 ```

-If using json-server to mock server api, the following code needs to be executed:
+If using json-server to mock server api, such as the as demo, the following code needs to be executed:

 ```bash
 npm run start:mock